oleg-nenashev/workshop-aws-mocks-as-code/README.md

 In this demo, we build a full-Java implementation for all key aspects of an application:

 - The application itself - Spring Boot
-- Build automation - Gradle Build Tool, aka Gradle
+- Build automation - Gradle Build Tool, aka Gradle (see the copyright notice)
-- Test automation with Testcontainers, WireMock, LocalStack and other Java tools
+- Test automation with Testcontainers, WireMock, LocalStack, and other Java tools
 - Configuration Management with [Pulumi for Java](https://www.pulumi.com/docs/languages-sdks/java/)
 - All the build logic with [Gradle Build Tool](https://gradle.org/), a.k.a Gradle.
   We will also use [Build Scan](https://docs.gradle.org/current/userguide/build_scans.html) from Gradle for troubleshooting